bnadav/scraper/README.md

 # Examples
 One can use _curl_ to test the api:

 * Index a page.
-The Location response header will refer the url of the indexed page:
+Upon success, the Location response header will contain the url of the indexed page:
   __curl -i -X POST -d "url=https://en.wikipedia.org/wiki/Main_Page" http://localhost:3000/api/v1/pages__
 * Show page with id 1:
   __curl -i http://localhost:3000/api/v1/pages/1__